kevinfiol/kevinfiol.github.io/content/blog/2026-01-01-2025-retrospective.md

 * **Switched my personal PC to Linux**.
 While I've used Linux-based operating systems on my work machines for years, I never made the switch on my personal PC due to my love of video games.
 In 2025, after much encouragement from some friends, I made the jump from Windows 10 LTSC to Fedora KDE and couldn't be happier.
 The transition has been overall smooth, and software development on my personal PC is finally a joy after years of fighting Windows.

+* **Built a mini homelab**.
+I've been using Raspberry Pis to self-host a myriad of applications on my local network, but they've always been scattered about on a shelf, and I never organized my setup scripts for them.
+Inspired by the "minirack" movement, but too cheap to commit to all of the parts and materials, I repurposed a [HARVMATTA letter tray from IKEA](https://www.ikea.com/us/en/p/harvmatta-letter-tray-anthracite-20578585/) by flipping all of the trays upside down and using magnets to attach my Pis, storage, network switch, and power.
+The result is what I call the [poor man's minirack](https://mas.to/@kevinf/116015494838265604).
+As for the software running on my minirack:
+  * Immich for myself and my wife to backup and view our photo collections
+  * Jellyfin Media Server that lets me listen to my music library from anywhere
+  * Paperless-ngx for document management and OCR
+  * OpenMediaVault as a general-use NAS
+  * Copyparty as a general-use file server

 ## Things I programmed in 2025

 2025 was not an eventful year in terms of starting new open-source projects, but there are a few developments I could mention.